 DTCC determined that Esterline demonstrated inadequate corporate oversight and failed to establish an adequate AECA and ITAR Compliance Program in its defense trade activity.

-How to Get ITAR Certified ?
+How to Get ITAR Certification & Approval?
 Stay ITAR Compliant – What Does ITAR Mean?
 Avoid Costly Mistakes in the Process

-The ITAR Process and how to get ITAR certified: The ITAR compliance process requires that companies must be first registered with the State Department’s DDTC.
+The ITAR Process and how to get ITAR certified and approved: The ITAR compliance process requires that companies must be first registered with the State Department’s DDTC.
 Businesses must then certify that they are in compliance with ITAR regulations and export administration and export compliance requirements and certification laws.

 If you are prime government contractor involved with export or import of goods, not only must your business be ITAR compliant but you also are responsible for making sure that your subcontractors and third parties also meet the legal requirements.